You’ve found a good vantage on the battlefield.

 Many airsoft players use a chest rig.
 This device straps onto your chest and contains pouches for holding magazines, radios, water bottle and anything else you should choose to have in there.

 Low-end ones are non-upgradable, but through a system called the Molle system, you can add more pouches to your rig.
 Molle is just an acronym for MOdular Lightweight Load-carrying Equipment.

-And really, that is all there is to picking gear.
+That is all there is to picking gear.
 Now that you have an idea of what you might need, it’s time to move on to the reviews.

 Every sniper needs boots, and these are wonderful for the job.
 They are made of 100% waterproof leather with steel toes.